Contact DEPS Staff

 Washington, DC 20001

-He served on the faculty of the University of Pennsylvania (1976–1996) and as an adjunct faculty member at the University of North Carolina at Chapel Hill (1997–2001).
-Dr. Blair is the author or co-author of the books Multiobjective Regional Energy Planning, Geothermal Investment Decision Analysis (1979), and Input-Output Analysis: Foundations and Extensions (1st edition, 1985, and 2nd edition, 2010); and co-edited Trends in Industrial Innovation: Industry Perspectives & Policy Implications (1997).
-He has written more than 100 technical articles in areas of energy and environmental policy, electric power systems, operations research, economics and regional science, and science policy.
+Dr. Blair is the author or co-author of Multiobjective Regional Energy Planning (1978), Geothermal Investment Decision Analysis (1982), and Input-Output Analysis: Foundations and Extensions (1st ed., 1985; 2nd ed., 2010), and Congress’s Own Think Tank: Learning from the Legacy of the Congressional Office of Technology Assessment, 1972–1995 (2013); and he co-edited Trends in Industrial Innovation: Industry Perspectives & Policy Implications (1997).
+He has authored over a hundred technical articles on energy and environmental policy, electric power systems, operations research, economics and regional science, and science policy.